 In case it isn’t obvious… I love lemons.
 Ending a dish with a squeeze of lemon or a bit of zest, to me, makes the whole world seem just bit brighter.
-And now I’m revealing my newest lemon-ey obsession… lemon thyme.
-I have a bunch of it growing in my garden and it just smells so amazing.
-Sweet, bright, fragrant… move over basil. (ok, not really).
+And now I’m revealing my newest lemon-y obsession… lemon thyme.
+I have a bunch of it growing in my garden, and it just smells so amazing.
+Sweet, bright, fragrant… move over basil.
+(Ok, not really).

 My first thought was that this lemon thyme needs to be in a cake.
 But I’m not exactly Jeanine the baker, so my second thought was to make a bright summery salad with lots of lemon zest to bring out the herby flavor even more.

 So here you have a lemon thyme vinaigrette that I poured over a warm salad of orzo, arugula, and bits of creamy fresh mozzarella.
 I added some sun-dried tomatoes for tang and toasted chopped walnuts for a nice crunch.
 A perfect (easy) Monday meal that’ll make you forget that it’s Monday.
 Pair this with a nice bottle of prosecco (or a cheap one, no judgement), and you’ll really forget that the week has only just started.

 - ½ cup chopped fresh mozzarella

 - 3-4 dry or oil-packed sun-dried tomatoes, chopped

 - ¼ cup toasted and chopped walnuts or other nuts

 - Lemon, for squeezing